Medicare Facts

 President Lyndon B. Johnson signed the bill that led to Medicare on July 30, 1965.

-Medicare Part A covers inpatient hospital care, skilled nursing facility care, hospice care, and home health care.
+Medicare Part A helps cover inpatient hospital care, some skilled nursing facility care, hospice care, and some home health care.

-Medicare Part B covers services from doctors and other providers, outpatient care, home health care, durable medical equipment, and some preventive services like vaccines and screenings.
+Medicare Part B helps cover services from doctors and other providers, outpatient care, some home health care, durable medical equipment, and some preventive services like certain vaccines and screenings.

 Medicare Part C, also called "Medicare Advantage," is private insurance that includes at least all the benefits covered under Part A and B.